Page Table of Contents

 They use a copper line-set that will need a vacuum pump and gauges to pump down.

-Many HVAC companies install Daikin since they are units as they are well built with a good warranty.
+Many HVAC companies install Daikin since they are well built units with a good warranty.

 In fact I once worked for an HVAC company that the owner would only install Daikin units.